mayurd8862/FracsNet/README.md

 - 📦 Order Management with MongoDB backend
 - 📝 Summarization Agent with extractive + abstractive methods
 - 📤 Email Notifications for order confirmation
+- 🎯 Product recommendation according to the content

 # 📐 System Architecture